The following proposed Bylaws will be voted on at the next Club meeting.

 Section 9.
 It shall be the responsibility of the Executive Board to deliver a report at each meeting where club business is transacted upon detailing the status of the Club.

-Section 9.
+Section 10.
 Any Officer can be censured or impeached if found to be incompetent, failing to perform his duties, or engaging in activities detrimental to the Club.
-Impeachment proceedings must be initiated by a majority vote of the Board of Governors or two-thirds of all Club members in writing.
-Officers may be censured with a simple majority vote on the Board of Governors, or three-fourths of all Club members in writing.
+Impeachment proceedings must be initiated by a majority vote of the Board of Governors or two-thirds (2/3) of all Club members in writing.
+Officers may be censured with a simple majority vote on the Board of Governors, or three-fourths (3/4) of all Club members in writing.
+Officers must be notified of the motions to impeach or censure within seven (7) days of said motion, and before the process may proceed further.

-Section 10.
-Vacancies in the Executive Board shall be filed for the unexpired term by a majority vote of the members of the Board of Governors.
+Section 11.
+Vacancies in the Executive Board shall be filed for the unexpired term with a nomination of the President with a majority vote of the Board of Governors.

 Section 12.
 The Executive Board, with the advice and consent of the Board of Governors, may from time to time create special and ad hoc committees and define their powers and duties.

-Section 12.
+Section 13.
 Executive Board meetings shall be held at such times and places as the President shall decide, and each Board member shall receive at least five (5) days notice from the President.
 A majority of the Executive Board shall constitute quorum.
-These meetings shall be open only to Executive Board members unless the Executive Board deems otherwise.
+These meetings shall be open only to Executive Board Members unless the Executive Board deems otherwise.
 With the consent of the President, electronic communications shall be an acceptable form of conducting business of the Executive Board.

 Section 14.
 The most up-to-date copy of these Bylaws shall be maintained by the Executive Board, and made readily available to the general membership.
 The Executive Board shall make reasonable efforts to ensure that all public copies of these Bylaws shall be properly updated once amendments to the document are made.